 Still, as weightlifting coach for Mexico for the 1968 Olympics and West Germany for the 1972 Games, Tommy remained the "idea man" for York, which he hoped would be his eventual destination.
 Living in Mexico required multiple personal and cultural adjustments, including learning Spanish and providing for his wife Florence and three young children.
-He explained to Hoffman that she was "continuing her education (to be a teacher somethe Material Used in BH KNEE and WAIST BANDS is a YORK EXCLUSIVE
+He explained to Hoffman that she was "continuing her education (to be a teacher somea smattering of kinesiology, I was able to analyze the Olympic lifting movements so it became a logical sequence of applied leverage."48 His knowledge was reflected in articles on food supplements;